Careers Lead- Ms Goalen, contact via the school office: email@example.com

 At Meadowside School we recognise the importance that a solid grounding in Careers will make to the future of all our pupils.
 Young people with learning difficulties need a co-ordinated and supported approach to following their ‘golden thread’ and work towards meeting their aspirations.
-We have dedicated careers lessons delivered to all pupils once a week from Y7 to Y14; these help our learners understand their place in the world of work.
-Pupils in KS4 and Post 16 have an additional weekly lesson to support Action Planning, CV writing and taking part in their own Transition Documentation.
+As part of our Careers Programme have dedicated careers lessons delivered to all pupils in our Fornal pathway once a week from Y7 to Y14; these help our learners understand their place in the world of work.
+Pupils in KS4 and Post 16 have an additional weekly lesson to support Action Planning, CV writing and taking part in their own Transition Plan documentation.
 Careers is supported by Senior Leaders has a named Governor, a Careers Lead (teacher) and an Independent Careers Advisor.
+Pupils in our Pre Formal and Semi Formal pathways learn about Careers in a topic based programme linked to life skills.

 Our strategy for Careers is to prove a personalised service which meets all the criteria for the Gatsby Benchmark by offering: